Pyerter/CSG-Zucchini/README.md

 Whenever we merge a Feature branch into the Developer branch, we will use pull requests so that at least one other collaborator can check for merge conflicts. <br/>
 Feature Patches will be small enough there there should not be any merge conflicts.<br/>
 When we complete a Feature and merged it into Developer in a working state, we will delete the corresponding Feature branch.
 If we are to work on that Feature again, we will make another branch for that Feature with the same name.

+### Game Styles

+This game will be a 2D, side-view game.
+There will be mainly hack-and-slash combat, but certain encounters will push the player to focus.
+There will also be a skill tree, where certain skills will alter the visual appearance of the player.